IRL2/nanover-docs/source/tutorials/vrclient.rst

 .. admonition:: Key point

-   A **VR Client** or **iMD-VR client** is an instance of the NanoVer iMD application that has connected to a NanoVer server.
+   A **VR Client** or **iMD-VR client** is an instance of the NanoVer iMD-VR application that has connected to a NanoVer server.

 |

 Your VR controllers
 ~~~~~~~~~~~~~~~~~~~

-Below are diagrams showing the positions of the VR controller buttons that you will use in NanoVer iMD,
+Below are diagrams showing the positions of the VR controller buttons that you will use in NanoVer iMD-VR,
 using the Meta Quest 2 controllers for demonstration.
 These buttons are in similar positions on most common VR controllers,
 but please refer to your VR headset's documentation if you cannot locate them.